 This country western-themed bar is a casual neighborhood hangout with booth seating in the front and a performance space in the back, where they host open mic nights and drag shows.
 But on a warm day in the summer, you’ll want to be seated at a table on their sidewalk table - grooving to the melodic whistle tones and bass-thumping beats from the Ariana Grande playlist blasting from their excellent speaker system.
 Downstairs is a basement area with a pool table that no one ever seems to be using (and you can also rent out the space for private parties).
 This place also serves some pretty decent bar food, like burgers and quesadillas.

 During the week, Icon is laid-back, but on weekends, it turns into more of a club where everyone is dancing, and everyone is having a great time.
 That being said, we also once saw a Game Of Thrones drag performance here, when Icon made a giant dragon for the occasion.
 So think of this as a spot you can use for a variety of needs.
 The drinks are strong, the music is great, and the place overall feels noticeably clean.

 BARS WITH LGBTQ NIGHTS OR EVENTS

 Le Bain is the rooftop bar of The Standard, a hotel in the Meatpacking District where you might run into someone you recognize from Bravo before being puked on by someone who watches a lot of Bravo.
-It hosts a queer dance party called Paradisco almost every Sunday (from 3 to 9pm) during winter and spring.
+It hosts a queer dance party called Paradisco almost every Sunday (from 3pm-12am).
 The DJ sets are full of consistently excellent dance tracks, and they cover the pool with some miraculous dance-grade flooring for extra space.
-You should also come early, because the line can wrap around the block after the free Tito’s hour is over at The Rusty Knot.
+You should also come early, because the line can wrap around the block.